codeclimate/codeclimate-duplication/README.md

 ### Excluding files and directories

-As with any other Codeclimate engine, you can exclude certain files or directories from being analyzed.
-For more information, [see *Exclude paths for specific engines* on our documentation][exclude-files-engine].
+As with any other Code Climate engine, you can exclude certain files or directories from being analyzed.
+For more information, see [*Exclude paths for specific engines*][exclude-files-engine] in our documentation.

 ```yaml
 engines: